DarkSnakeGang/GoogleSnakeAnimatedColours/README.md

 To install:
-1. Download the bookmark file in [releases](https://github.com/DarkSnakeGang/GoogleSnakeAnimatedColours/releases/tag/1.0) 2 .Import the bookmark into your browser
+1. Download the bookmark file in [releases](https://github.com/DarkSnakeGang/GoogleSnakeAnimatedColours/releases/tag/1.0)
+2. Import the bookmark into your browser
 3. Start playing google snake
 4. Click the bookmark
 5. Switch to the rainbow snake